EduardtAlbergII/3dgs_pipeline_nerfstudio/README.md

 To start this pipeline in runpod you have to create a storge at first:
 ![](./readme_resources/01_storage.jpg)

 After that you need a template and a pod to manage your files on the storage.
-You can deploy the filebrowser to the cheapes cpu hardware.
+You can deploy the filebrowser to the cheapest cpu hardware.
+Please be aware that you connect the network storage to the pod.
+Sometimes you have to refresh the browser to see it in the list.
+On the "Deploy a Pod" screen, go to edit template and change the volume mount path to '/srv' to ensure that you manage the network storage instead of a local folder.
 ![](./readme_resources/02_filebrowser_template.jpg)
 ![](./readme_resources/03_filebrowser_pod.jpg)